Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Tamatea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required throughout Tamatea and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes